biowdl/sequence-classification/docs/index.md

-    "Classification.dockerImagesFile": "A file listing the used docker images.", "Classification.sampleWorkflow.centrifugeIndex": "The files of the centrifuge index for the reference genomes.", "Classification.runQc": "This setting can only be true if the input files are in fastq format.", "Classification.outputDirectory": "The path to the output directory.", }
+    "Classification.dockerImagesFile": "A file listing the used docker images.", "Classification.sampleWorkflow.centrifugeIndex": "The files of the centrifuge index for the reference genomes.", "Classification.runQc": "This setting can only be true if the input files are in fastq format.", "Classification.outputDirectory": "The path to the output directory."
+}
 ```